simonccarter/sta/README.md

 ### Description

 This tool is a lightweight, basic, fast tool for calculating basic descriptive stastics from the command line.
-Inspired by https://github.com/nferraz/st, this project differs in that it is written in c++, allowing for the fast computation of statistics given large data sets.
+Inspired by https://github.com/nferraz/st, this project differs in that it is written in c++, allowing for the faster computation of statistics given large data sets.
 It works with stdin, so can be used downline of other programs.

+Given a file of 1000000 ascending numbers, a simple test on my 2.5ghz macbook using bash time showed sta takes less than a second to complete, compared to 14 seconds using st.

 ### Installing st

+Run ./autogen.sh, ./configure, make, and make install.

 ### Usage
     cat file | sta [options]